 Find shows from Cultural Resource Management Archaeology to technology to anarchy to whatever.
 We cover it all in this feed.

 The news of the week in audio, for many years compiled and written by the late Michelle Hilling of Archaeologica, is now the product of our dedicated volunteer team.
-Read by Laura Pettigrew, the Audio News is compiled from Archaeologica’s daily news updates.
-The musical interludes are original compositions by Anthony Pettigrew.
+Read by Laura Kennedy, the Audio News is compiled from Archaeologica’s daily news updates.
+The musical interludes are original compositions by Anthony Kennedy.
 The Audio News from Archaeologica is compiled from Archaeologica.org's daily news updates.

 Archaeologyin30 is a podcast produced by the Florida Public Archaeology Network (FPAN) and hosted by Mike Thomin at the FPAN coordinating center located in downtown Pensacola, Florida.
 This 30 minute podcast includes interviews with archaeologists who discuss their work and how it relates to current issues and events.
 FPAN is a statewide organization and a program of the University of West Florida.
 FPAN's mission is to promote and facilitate the conservation, study and public understanding o ...